 Bubu arare come in unsalted, lightly salted and tricolor.
-Made with 100% glutinous rice grown in Japan and nothing else, unsalted bubu arare will surprise you just how much nutty, toasted rice flavor these little crackers pack.
-Tricolor have aonori (green seaweed flakes)-coated green pieces and lightly toasted white pieces mixed in to give a little color.
+Made with 100% glutinous rice grown in Japan and nothing else, the unsalted bubu arare are packed with a surprising amount of nutty, toasted rice flavor.
+The tricolor arare have aonori (green seaweed flakes)-coated green pieces and lightly toasted white pieces mixed in to give a little color.

-- Ingredients for Lightly Salted: glutinous rice, salt
+- Lightly Salted: rice grown in Japan, salt

-- Ingredients for Tricolor: glutinous rice, salt, aonori (green seaweed), starch syrup (mizuame)
+- Tricolor: rice grown in Japan, salt, aonori (green seaweed), starch syrup (mizuame)

 - Product of Japan